Djokovic leads been-there-done-that crew at wild French Open - WHIZ News

 No. 2-seeded Nadal, the 12-time champion in Paris, and No. 3 Dominic Thiem, the runner-up to him the last two years, both play in the fourth round Sunday against 20-year-old opponents who are ranked outside the Top 200.
 Nadal faces Sebastian Korda, the American who went through qualifying, while Thiem meets Hugo Gaston, the Frenchman who got in via a wild card.

-Those are the sorts of newcomers filling the field this year, prompting various theories for why.
+Those are the sorts of newcomers filling the field this year — only six of the 16 women left are seeded; 10 of the remaining men are — prompting various theories for why.

 Is it the extra rain and chill and slower courts, courtesy of the September-October dates instead of the standard May-June, a switch made because of the coronavirus pandemic?
 Is it the limited number of folks in the stands — 1,000 allowed daily, instead of more than 30,000 — also on account of COVID-19?
 Is it the lack of matches for anyone, because of the sport’s more than five-month hiatus that began in March?